JonasSchubert/30-seconds-of-c-sharp/README.md

 <br>[↑ Back to top](#table-of-contents)

-### startsWith
+### startsWithRegex

-Check if a string starts with a given substring.
+Check if a string starts with a given regex.

 ```c#
 // TODO